Topic Hub10 ingredients27 guides

 Not banned in the EU or U.S.; permitted as E282 in the EU additive system and allowed under U.S. food rules.

 Often confused with retailer clean-label exclusions, especially for bread and tortilla products.
+Treat this as permitted-use plus personal preference, not a ban.

 Label cues